 "The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 That quote isn't motivational fluff.
-It's the operating system Jason Calacanis has been running for three decades.
-From watching his father work the bar in Brooklyn to hosting AI summits at the White House, the man embodies one thing above all else: the relentless, sometimes ruthless, pursuit of being somebody.
+It's the actual blueprint Jason Calacanis has followed for three decades.
+From watching his father work the bar in Brooklyn to hosting AI summits at the White House, the man has been running the same play: outwork, outpublish, outlast, and make sure everyone notices.

 TL;DR: Why Jason Calacanis is an Enneagram Type 3